 - Three quarter-size guitars

 The Three quarter-size guitar is a bigger guitar than half size and ideal for 8-12 years old children.
 Also, the same guitars can be used by teens as it is available in both electric and acoustic forms.
 The scale length for these guitars ranges from 20 to 24 inches.
 It is an excellent choice for beginner guitar players as reaching the upper frets, and lower tones are much easier than large guitars.
-Also, these guitar sizes are available in acoustic and electric types.
+Also, these guitar sizes are available in acoustic and electric guitar types.

 - Adult guitar: The Parlor Guitar